CiottiGiorgio/lib-pcg-avm/projects/unified-tests/README.md

 ```

 ### Linking
-From the [unified_tests subproject folder](.), it’s possible to link all contracts with:
+From the [unified-tests subproject folder](.), it’s possible to link all contracts with:
 ```bash
 algokit project link --all --language=python
 ```